oeg-upm/find_ChatGPT_mentions/README.md

 }
 ```

-- mentions.csv, with every different mention and the times it is present in the papers
+- mentions.csv, with every different mention and the number of times times it is present in the papers

 ## Usage

-1. Place your LaTeX files inside a folder called "sources" in the root directory , following the structure of the example below:
+1. Place your LaTeX files inside a folder called "sources" in the root directory ,following the structure of the example below:

 ```bash
 $ cd sources